casdoor/casdoor-website/docs/integration/java/spring-cloud-gateway.md

 ## Step 1: Deploy Casdoor

-Firstly, Casdoor should be deployed.
-You can refer to the official Casdoor documentation for the [Server Installation](/docs/basic/server-installation).
-Please deploy your Casdoor instance in **production mode**.

-After a successful deployment, you need to ensure the following:

-- Open your favorite browser and visit **<http://localhost:8000>**.
-You will see the login page of Casdoor.
-- Input `admin` and `123` to test if the login functionality is working fine.

-After that, you can quickly implement a Casdoor-based login page in your own app using the following steps.
+Deploy Casdoor in **production mode**.
+See [Server installation](/docs/basic/server-installation).
+Ensure the server is reachable and you can sign in at the login page (e.g. `admin` / `123`).

 ## Step 2: Initialize a Spring Cloud Gateway

-You can use the code from this example directly or combine it with your own business code.
+Use the example code as-is or adapt it to your application.

 You need a gateway service and at least one business service.
 In this example, `casdoor-gateway` is the gateway service and `casdoor-api` is the business service.